Password Management Tools: LastPass Enterprise

 Also, if your password manager provides a means for synchronizing the service across the different devices you use, then it should encrypt locally before sending information to the central system.

 There's never a total, perfect solution in information security, and that's true with password managers, too.
 Using one does not mean you can skip other basic good habits of cybersecurity, such as keeping all your software updated, and using secure wireless networks.
 You can read more about information security throughout this site.
-You can also learn how to "Level Up Your Passwords" from our own security experts.
+You can also always reach out to OIT security at email@example.com if you have any questions.